nklingen/TheOfficeWebsite/content/docs/Viewership.md

 ![viewership_season5]({{<baseurl>}}/images/viewership_season5.png)

 We see that the high variance in Season 5 can be explained by one episode in particular, that received a huge spike in viewership.
 Noteably, this episode, titled `Stress Relief` originally aired on February 1, 2009, immediately following NBC's broadcast of Super Bowl XLIII.
-Thus, they attracted a huge audience due to this prime time-slot.
-It had 22.91 million viewers - making it the most viewed episode of The Office.
+This episode had 22.91 million viewers thanks to its prime time-slot - making it the most viewed episode of The Office.
+However, we can also conclude that the success was short-lived, and the viewership returned to normal immediately after, meaning the writers did not succeed in retaining the audience.

-{{/*< plotly json="/images/test.json" height="400px" >*/}}

-{{/*< plotly json="{{<baseurl>}}/images/test.json" height="400px" >*/}}